linnarsson-lab/loompy/README.md

 # loompy

+<span style="color: crimson">★</span> This repository is under construction, and not yet ready for public use.
+Be patient.

 `.loom` is an efficient file format for very large omics datasets, consisting of a main matrix and a variable number of row and column annotations.
 We use loom files to store single-cell gene expression